End-to-End Learning on 3D Protein Structure for Interface Prediction: Experiments

+Instead of staying even or increasing, the performance of competing methods degrades when trained on DIPS as opposed to DB5 (Table \ref{table:bound_unbound}).
+This reflects a lack of robustness to the biases inherent to DIPS.
+Our method, on the other hand, is robust to the use of DIPS for training, allowing us to use the larger training dataset successfully.
+We also observe that SASNet trained on DB5 suffers some degradation in performance due to the smaller dataset, but remains competitive with the state-of-the-art.

-\subsection{Hyperparameter effects}
+\subsection{Hyperparameter Effects}

-Given the expense of running 3D convolutions, our best models are trained on a fraction of the full dataset $\mathcal{C}_r$ available to us.
+Given the expense of running 3D convolutions, our best models are limited to being trained on a fraction of the full DIPS dataset.
 We are additionally limited by the size and resolution of the grids due to the cubic relationship between edge size and the total number of voxels.
-Finally we are restricted in the number of rotation augmentations performed per data point.
-As these problems are surmountable through engineering effort, we are interested in assessing the benefits of scaling up.
-We run 5 replicates per condition and plot average and standard deviation of CAUROC across replicates.
+As these are problems that are surmountable through additional engineering effort and compute power, we are interested in assessing the potential benefits of scaling up along these axes.
+We run five training seeds per condition and plot the average and standard deviation of CAUROC across replicates.

-Figure \ref{fig:scaling}A shows the results of the grid size scaling tests.
-We notice consistent performance improvements up to a grid edge size of 27Å, with performance increases becoming noisier and mostly tapering off afterwards.
-We do note that extra signal is still being gained at very large sizes such as 41Å, implying a long-range contribution of forces from atoms distant to the central amino acid.
-In Figure \ref{fig:scaling}B, we see that the dataset size tests yield consistently increasing performance, reflecting the high degree of scalability of our model, and implying that further performance gains could be obtained with larger dataset sizes.
-Finally, we show in Figure \ref{fig:scaling}C that decreasing the number of rotational augmentations per example at train time degrades performance.
+Figure \ref{fig:gridsize} shows the results of the grid size scaling tests, with resolution held fixed at 1 Å and total number of voxels allowed to vary (e.g., grid edge size of 19 would correspond to 19x19x19 voxels).
+We notice consistent performance improvements up to a grid edge size of 27 Å, with performance increases becoming noisier and mostly tapering off afterwards.
+In Figure \ref{fig:datasetsize}, we see that larger dataset size yields consistently increasing performance, indicating that our model is capable of leveraging additional data to increase its performance and achieve state-of-the-art results.

+Finally, as overfitting is always a danger with high-capacity models, we investigate even more stringent exclusion criteria, though these factors are not considered by the state-of-the-art methods to whose performance we compare. \textcite{Rost1999} shows there can still be similarity between structures with sequence identities as low as 20\%.
+Filtering out training examples with 20\% or greater sequence identity to any sequence in DB5 does not significantly impact model performance, resulting in a CAUROC performance of 0.887.
+We also investigate structural-level pruning, removing any complexes in DIPS that share domain-domain interactions with DB5, as defined in \textcite{Mosca2014}.
+Such pruning does not significantly affect performance; SASNet still achieves 0.883 CAUROC.